-Any absence affects the pattern of a child’s schooling and regular absence can have a serious affect their academic outcomes and personal development.
+Any absence affects the pattern of a child’s schooling and regular absence can have a serious affect on their academic outcomes and personal development.
 Any pupil’s absence or late arrival disrupts teaching routines which may affect the learning of others in the same class.
-Ensuring a child’s regular attendance at school is a parental responsibility and permitting absence from school without a good reason creates an offence in law, persistent absences from school may result in prosecution.
+Ensuring a child’s regular attendance at school is a parental responsibility and permitting absence from school without a good reason creates an offence in law; persistent absences from school may result in prosecution.

-The school's policy (liked to attendance) has been developed in consultation with school governors, teachers, the Local Authority and parents and carers.
+The school’s attendance policy has been developed in consultation with school governors, teachers, the Local Authority and parents and carers.
 It seeks to ensure that all parties involved in the practicalities of school attendance are aware and informed of attendance matters in school and to outline the schools commitment to attendance matters.
 It details the responsibilities of individuals and groups involved and the procedures in place to promote and monitor pupil attendance.